 Students can also enjoy a 20% discount on levels 1 & 2 and a 40% discount on level 1.
 Apart from this, the EARLYBIRD coupon will save up to $199.95 at checkout.

-For out-of-the-classroom conversations, students can check the help centre or frequently asked questions for popular queries and their replies.
+For out-of-the-classroom conversations, students can check the help center or frequently asked questions for popular queries and their replies.
 Apart from this, you can send the support a direct email.

 Rocket Languages vs. Rosetta Stone